-- A. Type of system required: Horizontal Lifeline (HLL) - B. System location: Roof/ Wall/ Tower/ Etc... - C. Maximum number of workers on system at one time: ## - D. Systems environmental exposure: What are the service conditions (indoors, outdoors, corrosive environment)?
+- A. Type of system required: Inclined Horizontal Lifeline (HLL) - B. System location: Roof/ Wall/ Tower/ Etc...
+What is the angle of incline of the system? - C. Maximum number of workers on system at one time: ## - D. Systems environmental exposure: What are the service conditions (indoors, outdoors, corrosive environment)?
 What materials will be required (steel, hot dip galvanizing, stainless steel, marine grade stainless etc...)? - E. Workers task while on the system: Workers will walk along edge.
 Occasionally, workers are required to look over the edge.
-While walking, workers need to carry heavy objects. - F. Type of fall protection required: Fall Restraint and Fall Arrest - G. Range of movement while on the system: Uninterrupted movement throughout the entire length of the system - H. Additional components: All attaching devices necessary for # workers. - I. Insurances required: Commercial Liability and Workers' Comp.
+While walking, workers need to carry heavy objects. - F. Type of fall protection required: Fall Restraint and Fall Arrest - G. Range of movement while on the system: Uninterrupted movement throughout the entire length of the system - H. Additional components: All attaching hardware necessary for # workers. - I. Insurances required: Commercial Liability and Workers' Comp.